lieb/postdove/doc/admin.md

 If we are moving from another email system, an easy route to bulk load accounts would be to dump the existing accounts in a format that matches the `dovecot` account table.
 We could then `import` that into the database.

+If we were migrating existing email as well as the account, one could copy the files they were in *maildir* format.
+However, I would not recommend that path because not all *maildir* formats are equal and in my case, the old mail storage was in a database.
+The better path would be to add this new IMAP server to your user's email clients and use the client and its IMAP client service to copy or move the emails using the IMAP services which are (more or less) equal.

 ## Add Aliases
 Add aliases.
 These will be used by `postfix` to process and deliver